MayurRocks/network-sniffer-/README.md

-# network-sniffer-
+# network-sniffer-C++
-this code is for network sniffing in C , only for testing purpose
+This code is for network sniffing in C++ this saves  data sniffed in txt file, only for testing purpose